Top Law School Scholarships in 2021

 Prep for your LSAT

 The LSAT is the entrance exam that law schools use in the United States.
 In both the law school admissions and scholarship process, the LSAT carries a lot of weight.
 For context, the top score possible on the LSAT is a 180.

 As you are thinking about law school, you will absolutely want to spend time prepping for the LSAT and may even want to take a prep course to ensure that you are ready.

 Pick the right law schools

 Not all law schools award a large number of scholarships, Therefore, it is important for you to pick the right law schools that award a high percentage of students with aid.
-This resource from U.S. News & World Report will allow you to discover law schools that award students with strong financial aid ranging from partial scholarships to full tuition to awards that are above and beyond full tuition.
+These law schools award strong financial aid packages ranging from partial scholarships to full tuition to awards that are above and beyond full tuition.

 Our advice is to identify law schools where your LSAT score is about the published 75th percentile at the law school.
 This will give you a good idea of the schools where you are a strong candidate for merit scholarships.